shitcoinswap/.github/profile/README.md

 # Rave with us into the financial future

-Shitcoin Swap is an in-development crypto investment platform with a built-in trading engine.
+Shitcoin Swap is an in-development open-source crypto investment platform with a built-in trading engine.
 Created by shitcoiners, for shitcoiners.